sgerpdx/sgerpdx/README.md

 ![banner with nasa neon saturn image](/assets/nasa-neon-saturn-banner-loop-plain.png)

-Hello, I'm a enthusiastic engineer interested in building imaginative apps that encourage user interaction and creativity, using a foundation of carefully-considered design and TDD.
+Hello, I'm an enthusiastic engineer interested in building imaginative apps that encourage user interaction and creativity, using a foundation of carefully-considered design and TDD.

 Currently my skillset includes the use of: